-As expert providers of Alzheimer’s care in Towson, MD, we have found that caring for a family member with dementia comes with some benefits – the gratification that comes with knowing you are helping to make the individual’s life as safe and comfortable as possible, the pleasure of seeing his or her happiness during an enjoyable activity, and the warmth of reminiscing together.
+As expert providers of memory care in Towson, MD and the surrounding areas, we have found that caring for a family member with dementia comes with some benefits – the gratification that comes with knowing you are helping to make the individual’s life as safe and comfortable as possible, the pleasure of seeing his or her happiness during an enjoyable activity, and the warmth of reminiscing together.
 However, it is also one of the most complicated responsibilities any of us can manage.

-The Maryland in-home care experts at Absolute Companion Care work with families to provide education and hands-on, specialized support with dementia care, and offer the following strategies to deal with the more challenging components of caring for an elder with dementia:
+The Maryland in-home care experts at Absolute Companion Care work with families to provide education and hands-on, specialized support with dementia care, and offer the following strategies to deal with the more challenging dementia behaviors:

 Wandering can occur for a wide array of reasons: feeling bored, irritation, pain, depression, confusion, the need to use the restroom, and more.
 Trying to identify the root cause for your elder loved one’s wandering is important.
 For instance, a bored senior with dementia could possibly be redirected to a favorite activity or reminiscing over photographs.
 If pain is suspected, be sure to call the elder’s doctor for assistance.
 Make sure doors are locked to ensure the individual does not wander away from home, and always be sure he or she is wearing some type of identification at all times just in case a wandering incident should arise.